Nepal Trekking Sale On NowBook Now & Save

 Meals: D

 After breakfast, we depart Ulaanbaatar and drive east into the Mongolian countryside.
 En route, we stop at the impressive Genghis Khan Statue Complex for a short visit.
 Continuing into the Khan Khentii Nature Reserve, we reach Khukh Nuur (Blue Lake), a historically significant site.
 We set up our tented camp in the surrounding foothills and enjoy a peaceful evening in this remote and scenic location.
-Driving time: Approx. 3.5 - 4 hrs (220 km / 135 mi) Accommodation: Fully supported tented camp, including kitchen crew and transport team
+Accommodation: Fully supported tented camp, including kitchen crew and transport team

 Meals: B,L,D

-This morning, enjoy a walk around the Khukh Nuur (Blue Lake) area, taking in the alpine scenery at 1,675 m (5,495 ft), the surrounding flora and fauna, and several sites of historical significance.
+This morning, enjoy a walk around the Khukh Nuur (Blue Lake) area, taking in the alpine scenery at 1,675m (5,495 ft), the surrounding flora and fauna, and several sites of historical significance.
 Set at the foot of Har Zurkh Mountain, this is where Temujin was declared Genghis Khan (aka Chinggis) in 1189.
 A monument and memorial complex on the lake-shore commemorate this important moment in Mongolian history.
 After lunch, we break camp and drive to the Jargalant River Valley, where our horses and handlers will be waiting.
 We set up camp in this peaceful river valley, ready to begin the riding adventure the following day.
-Driving time: Approx. 3–4 hours (120 km / 75 mi) Accommodation: Fully supported tented camp
+Accommodation: Fully supported tented camp

 Meals: B,L,D

 Today marks the beginning of our horse trekking adventure.
 After breakfast, we saddle up for a full-day ride to the Baldan Bereeven Monastery, one of the most important historical and spiritual sites in the Khentii region.
 Founded in 1777, the monastery was once home to thousands of lamas and is nestled in a striking natural amphitheater of rocky hills.
-Along the approach, you’ll see Buddhist deities carved into cliffs and rock faces, with ancient mantras and symbols etched into the stone, a powerful reminder of Mongolia’s deep spiritual heritage.
 After exploring the monastery grounds and enjoying a packed lunch nearby, we ride back to our previous night’s campsite in the Jargalant River Valley for dinner and overnight.
-Riding time: Approx. 4-5 hours round trip Accommodation: Fully supported tented camp
+Accommodation: Fully supported tented camp

 Meals: B,L,D

-Today we begin our linear horse trek, travelling deeper into the Khentii wilderness.
-We break camp and ride across open steppe and wooded terrain toward the Khurkh River Valley.
-Along the way, we pass ancient stone statues and little-known historical monuments scattered across the landscape — quiet reminders of the region’s long and layered history.
-We arrive in the late afternoon and set up camp near the river, surrounded by peaceful grasslands and rolling hills.
-Riding time: Approx. 7 hours Accommodation: Fully supported tented camp
+Breaking camp, we begin a linear trek deeper into the Khentii wilderness.
+Riding across open steppe and forested terrain, we pass ancient stone statues and little-known historical monuments.
+Camp is set near the Khurkh River, surrounded by wide grasslands and rolling hills.
+Accommodation: Fully supported tented camp

 Meals: B,L,D

-We continue our linear trek on horseback, heading further into the rugged landscapes of the Khentii region.
-Today’s route takes us to Binder Ovoo, a site of spiritual and cultural significance.
-En route, we stop at Rashaan Khad, a fascinating rocky outcrop that has preserved thousands of years of history.
-The cliffs are covered in petroglyphs, seals, and inscriptions in a variety of ancient scripts — including Orkhon, Kidan, Chinese, Arabic-Persian, and Tibetan — offering a rare glimpse into the area’s deep past.
+Today’s ride leads to Binder Ovoo, a site of cultural and spiritual importance.
+Along the way, we visit Rashaan Khad, where cliffs are covered in petroglyphs and inscriptions in multiple ancient scripts.
+The landscape alternates between forest and open steppe before we reach our camp.
 In the late afternoon, we reach Binder Ovoo and set up camp in a nearby valley surrounded by forest and open steppe.
-Riding time: Approx. 7 hours Accommodation: Fully supported tented camp
+Accommodation: Fully supported tented camp

 Meals: B,L,D

 Today’s ride takes us to the remarkable stone fortress of Uglugchiin Kherem, nestled in the foothills of Daichin Mountain.
-Believed to date back to the 12th–14th centuries, this ancient structure stretches nearly 3 kilometres (1.9 mi) and features stone walls that remain up to 4.5 m (15 ft) high and 2.5 m (8 ft) thick.
+Believed to date back to the 12th–14th centuries, this ancient structure stretches nearly 3 kilometres (1.9 mi) and features stone walls that remain up to 4.5m (15 ft) high and 2.5m (8 ft) thick.
 The fortress likely served as a stronghold or a spiritual retreat, with its strategic position offering commanding views of the surrounding terrain.
 Though partially ruined, the scale and craftsmanship of the structure remain striking, offering a rare glimpse into Mongolia’s medieval past.
 After exploring the site and enjoying a packed lunch, we return to our camp near Binder Ovoo for dinner and overnight.
-Riding time: Approx. 5–6 hours round trip Accommodation: Fully supported tented camp
+Accommodation: Fully supported tented camp

 Meals: B,L,D